dgra-cam/dgra-website/content/blog/2025-06-13-community-forum-report/index.md

-Barratt has mentioned a event to celebrate the opening of the pitches and Sports Pavilion, but we're already mid-June and the target is end of July, there's a concern that it will be finalised and announced to late to draw attendees.
+Barratt has mentioned a event to celebrate the opening of the pitches and Sports Pavilion, but we're already mid-June and the target is end of July, there's a concern that it will be finalised and announced too late to draw attendees.
 Sue will chat with Barratt to come up with a date and advertise it.